gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.GetPageParam.md

 > `optional` **company**: `number`

-- Company id of the application
+- Company id of the application.

 ***